vibudh2209/D2/README.md

   This will create a *path_to_smile_folder/smile_folder* folder and download the SMILES within it.
 This step can take few hours, and ~84GB for 1.36 billion molecules.

-- Reorganize the SMILES files into a number of evenly populated files equal to the number of CPUs used for phase 1 (see below).
+- Reorganize the SMILES files into a number (final_number_of_files) of evenly populated files equal to the number of CPUs used for phase 1 (see below).
 Activate the tensorflow environment and run

           python smile_simplification.py -sfp path_smile_folder/smile_folder -tp num_cpus -tn final_number_of_files